Cost: $330.00 per person plus actual cost of accommodations.

 We don't just drive you to your destination.
 We give you facts, history and information about the area.
 Plus your guide is always happy to answer your questions about the area.

-Unlike some tour providers, we design our tours to give you the most relaxing time possible at the Grand Canyon.
-You’ll enjoy two to three full hours with one of our experienced Tour Guides before checking into your in park lodging at Grand Canyon National Park.
+We design our tours to give you the most relaxing time possible at the Grand Canyon.
+You'll enjoy three hours with one of our experienced Tour Guides before checking into your in park lodging at Grand Canyon National Park.
 You can make many photo memories from their carefully chosen and spectacular overlooks.
 We know that viewing options are many.
 Your Guide will be on hand at each stop to offer interesting facts about the area, help you take that perfect picture, and make the most of this truly unique destination.

 Late in the afternoon your Tour Guide will escort you to your lodging and assist you with check in.
 Rooms are located in the park and close to all the major attractions.